Marshall Faulk

-Marshall William Faulk (born February 26, 1973) is an American former football player who was a running back in the National Football League (NFL) for 13 seasons with the Indianapolis Colts and St. Louis Rams.
-He is widely regarded as one of the greatest running backs of all time.
+Marshall William Faulk (born February 26, 1973) is an American football coach and former professional running back who is the running backs coach for the Colorado Buffaloes.
+Faulk previously played in the National Football League (NFL) for 12 seasons, most notably with the St. Louis Rams.
+He is regarded as one of the greatest running backs of all time.

-Faulk played college football at San Diego State, where he was a two-time consensus All-American.
-He was selected by the Colts as the second overall pick in the 1994 NFL Draft; he was with the Colts for five seasons and played the last eight seasons of his career with the Rams.
-He was a member of the Greatest Show on Turf, a name given to the St. Louis Rams team that appeared in two Super Bowls and won Super Bowl XXXIV.
-In 2000, he was named the Most Valuable Player of the NFL.
+Faulk played college football for the San Diego State Aztecs, twice receiving unanimous All-American honors.
+He was selected second overall in the 1994 NFL draft by the Indianapolis Colts, where he spent his five seasons and earned two Pro Bowl selections.
+Faulk spent his next seven seasons with the Rams, becoming a central contributor to the Greatest Show on Turf offense.
+As a member of the Rams, Faulk was named NFL Most Valuable Player in 2000, won a record three AP NFL Offensive Player of the Year awards, extended his Pro Bowl selections to seven, and received three consecutive first-team All-Pro selections.
+He also appeared in two Super Bowls and won Super Bowl XXXIV.
+Following his playing career, Faulk was an analyst for various programs on NFL Network until December 2017.

-Faulk is one of only three NFL players to reach at least 10,000 rushing yards and 5,000 receiving yards and the only one to amass 12,000 yards rushing and 6,000 yards receiving.
-He was also an analyst for various programs on the NFL Network until December 2017.
+Faulk is one of only three NFL players to reach at least 10,000 rushing yards and 5,000 receiving yards and the only to amass 12,000 yards rushing and 6,000 yards receiving.
 He was inducted to the Pro Football Hall of Fame in 2011 and the College Football Hall of Fame in 2017.

-Early years
+Early life

 Faulk was born and raised in New Orleans, Louisiana.
 He attended Carver High School in the Ninth Ward of New Orleans, where he played for the Carver Rams high school football team.
 Also a standout track sprinter, Faulk was timed at 10.3 seconds in the 100 meters, 21.74 over 200 meters, and 49.4 in the 400 meters.
 While growing up he sold popcorn at New Orleans Saints games in the Louisiana Superdome.

 During his final two years playing for Carver High, Faulk rushed 1,800 yards and scored thirty-two touchdowns.
 In his senior season, he also played defensive back, intercepting 11 passes and returning six of them for touchdowns.